-Grubs can absolutely destroy sections of your lawn, or even the whole thing.
+Grub damage can absolutely destroy sections of your lawn or even the whole thing.

 If you know about these pests, including how to tell when they’re the reason behind your grass struggling, you can act appropriately.
-Then, we can step in and help with eliminating this annoying pest.
+Then, we can step in with our grub treatment program and help with eliminating this annoying pest.

 What Are Grubs

 Grubs are actually the larval form of different beetles.
 Once mature, they’ll start to feed on the root base of the turf, doing even more damage.
 Plus, adult beetles breed, laying more eggs that turn into grubs, which feed on your lawn.
 It’s a vicious cycle.

 You might first suspect your lawn is falling victim to grubs if you spot any of the following early warning signs:

 - Patches of brown in your grass that start in the spring and won’t green up, no matter how much you water, etc.

 - Animals like birds, skunks, moles, etc. tear up your lawn, looking for grubs

 - Sections of grass feel soft and spongy

 - You can literally roll up patches of grass like a rug